versodeusth-design/shiny-fishstick/README.md

 The goal is to understand the data structure, clean missing and inconsistent values, engineer useful features, and extract meaningful insights about house prices and locations.

 This project is intended as a portfolio-ready EDA project and a learning reference for future data science and machine learning work.
+Note:The CSV where i found the data is too heavy to upload here.
 A) Objectives

 Understand the structure and quality of the dataset